kparc/mb/README.md

 * although [2] wins neglibily little space, it does not trade it for time, since it also wins on time. it wins.

-* last but not least, solutions [1] and [2] display very different behaviours on invalid aka insecure input, which we assume to be sufficiently self-evident as not to require extra prose.
+* last but not least, solutions [1] and [2] display very different behaviours on invalid aka insecure input, which we assume to be sufficiently self-evident as not to require extra prose. although the logic of our `ymd()` implementation employs modulo operation which makes [1] inherently safe, [1] by itself is uttlerly insecure.

 please let us know if you are aware of prior art of [2] or a more efficient way to implement `mb()` in case you are at liberty to share it.